MartynasJakutis/ChroMS_GUI/readme.txt

 INSTALATION
 ------------
 ChroMS_GUI is compatible with Windows 7 and Windows 10 OS.
-However, it is currently not supported on Linux operating systems.
+Additionally, it is supported on Linux operating systems (tested on Lubuntu 24.04.2 LTS distro).

+If you are executing ChroMS_GUI as a Python script:
 To ensure functionality of the ChroMS_GUI, make sure that you have Python version 3.12.4 (for optimal functionality version should be >= 3.7.4) and packages with corresponding versions provided in 'requirements.txt' file.